Cloud Server Security – Best Practices

 Disable Password Login

 By default, password authentication is disabled on your server.
-This greatly decreases the chances of an unwanted login and means you must use SSH Keys to access your Cloud Server.
+This greatly reduces the risk of an unwanted login and requires you to use SSH Keys to access your Cloud Server.

 Use SSH/SFTP